ttbilgin/LLMLatex2Word/README.md

 - Limited support for complex table structures
 - Does not support LaTeX figures and diagrams
 - Some complex mathematical structures might not convert perfectly
-- **This script is intended to work in Windows Platforms, Linux or Mac are not supported.
+- **This script is intended to work on Windows Platforms, Linux or Mac are not supported.
 LibreOffice or Openoffice are not supported.**

 ## Screenshot